myziyue/aliyun-mq-client-php/README.md

 [[中文文档]](README_ZH.md) | [English]

-A Php Client for Aliyun RocketM.
+A Php Client for Aliyun RocketMQ.

   Note: because Aliyun's CPP SDK does not support the Coroutine, this extension is temporarily unavailable under the Coroutine framework.

 # dependence